metabase/metabase/docs/troubleshooting-guide/visualization.md

 When you first create a question, your selected visualization type is saved along with the query.
 When you add that question to a dashboard, the dashboard will display the same visualization as the original question by default.
 You can override the original visualization type by using the [card's visualization settings](../dashboards/introduction.md#changing-a-cards-visualization-settings).

-## Dates and times
+## Formatting dates and times

 See [Troubleshooting dates and times](./timezones.md).

-## GeoJSON
+## Uploading a file for a custom map

-If you're unable to add a GeoJSON file, try reducing the size of the file to 5MB or less.
+If you're unable to add a [GeoJSON file for a custom map](../configuring-metabase/custom-maps.md#custom-region-maps), try reducing the size of the file to 5MB or less.

-## SQL questions
+## Visualizing SQL questions

 Go to your SQL question and [change the visualization type](../questions/sharing/visualizing-results.md) to a table.
 Then, check if any of the following situations apply to the raw query results: